openvinotoolkit/training_extensions/ote_sdk/ote_sdk/test_suite/ARCHITECTURE.md

 The method returns a list of strings -- names of the test parameters (i.e. keys of test bunches dicts) that define test case behavior.

-See the explanation on test cases and parameters defining test case in the section "V.1 General description of test case class".
+See the detailed explanation on test cases and parameters defining test case in the section "V.1 General description of test case class".

 When several test cases are handled, if the next test has these parameters